 The parents of the three sisters were Yetsusaburo and Toke Ito.
 In one of the interviews the sisters recalled the family story that their father as a young man had gambling issues, and that the family sent him to his older brother in the United States.
 Yetsusaburo was enterprising and had a jewelry store in San Francisco, but lost everything in the 1906 San Francisco Earthquake.

 From there Yetsusaburo moved to the Sacramento Delta in the vicinity of Courtland.
 He and his wife were sharecroppers on the Peck Family farm.
 The law at that time precluded Asian immigrants from land ownership.

 Yetsusaburo worked the farm alongside Mexican immigrants, and his wife Toke cooked for the farmworkers.
 The three girls were born on the farm.

 In the interviews the three sisters told stories about their school years.
-In the Sacramento Delta region the lower grade schools were segregated.
+In the Sacramento Delta region the lower grade schools were segregated with separate white and Asian schools.
 The girls worked during the summer in nearby packing sheds packing asparagus and pears.